Both ABC and CNN news reports on Moscow’s unfamiliar winter, there was hardly any snow.

 Two-thirds of Russia sits on permafrost, and it is melting away rapidly.
 Russia’s Arctic forest fire during the summer has left sinkholes in places like Yakutia.
 The melting of permafrost worries scientists worldwide as these large amounts of methane and carbon trapped in it could escape, accelerating climate change (llyushina M. & Miller, B., 2020).

 ABC News reports that Global temperatures have been rising for decades, and the last six years have been the warmest on record.
-Scientists have warned that rising temperatures will not only bring in more warm winters but also more extreme weather (Reevell, 2020).
+Scientists have warned that rising temperatures will not only bring warmer winters but also more extreme weather (Reevell, 2020).

-President Vladimir Putin, who has doubted climate change, now acknowledges its impacts on the country’s infrastructure (llyushina M. & Miller, B., 2020).
+President Vladimir Putin, who has previously doubted climate change, now acknowledges its impact on the country’s infrastructure (Llyushina & Miller, 2020).

 Russia, the 4th biggest GHG emitter, has joined the Paris Agreement.
-However, proposed legislation to impose quotas on emissions was “squashed by largest companies after industry pushback”, the CNN article reads (llyushina M. & Miller, B., 2020).
+However, proposed legislation to impose quotas on emissions was “squashed by the largest companies after industry pushback”, the CNN article reads (llyushina & Miller, 2020).

 Sources: